Reading in Foundation Stage and Key Stage 1 at St. Joseph the Worker School

 Phonics, phonics, phonics!

-To support the children’s phonic development they take home sound and word cards.
-These cards highlight the importance of phonics as the primary strategy for teaching reading as well as encouraging parents to support this reading system.
-The sound cards start by introducing the letters of the alphabet and then include words the children can sound out.
+To support the children’s phonic development word lists are included in their reading diary.
+These lists highlight the importance of phonics as the primary strategy for teaching reading as well as encouraging parents to support this reading system.
+The lists start by introducing the letters of the alphabet and then include words the children can sound out.
 For example: d o g- dog.
 The cards link to the phonics taught in school and move on to include digraphs.
 For example: ai, ee, th, sh, ar.
 The children are encouraged to the read the words phonetically, th i n- thin.

 We are aware that not all words can be read phonetically which is where the word cards come in.
 These have high frequency words which the children should be able to just see and say.
 These are words such as; they, are, was, who